-Cyber bullying is explicitly referred to in both schools' Anti-Bullying Policy.
-HPP&P has its own Anti-Bullying policy.
+Cyber bullying is explicitly referred to in both schools' Anti-Bullying Policy\. \HPP&P has its own Anti-Bullying policy.

 The expectations of Hampton School pupils in this area are clearly set out in the School Code of Conduct, which is printed each term in every pupil's yellow School calendar.
 School Assemblies and PHSE lessons are also used to update pupils on relevant cyber issues.
+At HPP&P, expectations are set out in the School Code.